apache/ofbiz-framework/README.md

 `gradlew "ofbiz --status"`

+#### Force OFBiz shutdown

+Terminate all running OFBiz server instances by calling the appropriate operating system kill command.
+Use this command to force OFBiz termination if the --shutdown command does not work.
+Usually this is needed when in the middle of data loading or testing in OFBiz.

+Warning: Be careful in using this command as force termination might lead to inconsistent state / data

+`gradlew terminateOfbiz`

 #### Start OFBiz in remote debug mode

 Starts OFBiz in remote debug mode and waits for debugger